Middle-earth: Shadow of War: Reception

+Critical reception

 Middle-earth: Shadow of War received "generally favorable" reviews from critics, according to review aggregator Metacritic.
-Many critics noted the game's ambitious scope and its significant expansion of the nemesis system, but remarked that the game feels bloated and criticized the story.
-The introduction of microtransactions and lootboxes (War chests) were widely criticized by critics.
+Many critics noted the game's ambitious scope and its significant expansion of the nemesis system, but criticized the game's story and bloated size.
+The introduction of microtransactions and lootboxes (war chests) were widely criticized by critics.
 Commercially, Shadow of War was the best-selling video game in the US in October 2017, with sales being 20% higher than its predecessor.
 In the UK, it was the second best-selling video game in its week of release, behind FIFA 18.

 The nemesis system was often singled out as the highlight of the game.
 Matt Miller from Game Informer described Shadow of War as "a playground of intense and emergent action scenes" shaped by player's choices.
-He was impressed by the variety of orcs he encountered in the game, and wrote that interacting with them through the game's nemesis missions helped deepened players' engagement with the game's world.
-Hurley also enjoyed the nemesis system for creating personalized story on top of the main narrative, noting that each encounter with an orc may potentially develop into a unique story depending on players' decisions.
+He was impressed by the variety of orcs he encountered in the game, and wrote that interacting with them through the game's nemesis missions helped deepen players' engagement with the game's world.
+Hurley also enjoyed the nemesis system for creating personalized stories on top of the main narrative, noting that each encounter with an orc may potentially develop into a unique story depending on players' decisions.
 Stapleton praised how the nemesis system generated numerous colorful characters and adversaries, with each having their own voice and appearance.
 He further applauded the system for introducing a layer of surprise and unpredictability to the game.
 PC Gamer's Andy Kelly described the nemesis system as the "best part" of Shadow of War.
 The tribal systems was singled out for producing orcs that feel like "distinct, original characters, therefore, making the relationships forged with them more "personal".

 Christian Donlan from Eurogamer praised the nemesis system for making the game's world feel "wonderfully, comically, teeteringly alive".
-Several critics questioned the morality behind building an orc army by essentially brainwashing and enslaving them.
+However, several critics questioned the morality behind building an orc army by essentially brainwashing and enslaving them.

-The combat of the game received critical acclaim.
+The combat of the game received acclaim.
 Matt Miller from Game Informer praised the diverse combat skills, which provided a "potent power fantasy".
 He also enjoyed the progression system, which kept the gameplay experience fresh despite the game's long length.
-Leon Hurley, writing for GamesRadar, also enjoyed the upgrade system for significantly deepening the "simple" yet "effective' counter-based combat system.
+Leon Hurley, writing for GamesRadar, also enjoyed the upgrade system for significantly deepening the "simple" yet "effective" counter-based combat system.
 He remarked that each combat scenario could be different due to the unique traits of each orc, forcing players to improvise and adapt.
 Dan Stapleton from IGN praised Talion's agility, calling the transversal options "quick and fun".
 Fortress assault was praised by critics for being epic in scale, though Stapleton was disappointed by the lack of planning and strategy involved.
 Johnny Chiodini from Eurogamer wrote that the game often overwhelmed players with upgrade points and skills, causing the gameplay experience to be relatively easy.
-As a result, this undermined the nemesis system as he had never encountered a "nemesis" character that caused him significant troubles or kills his Talion repeatedly.
+As a result, this undermined the nemesis system, as he had never encountered a "nemesis" character that caused him significant trouble or could repeatedly kill his Talion.